River Without Buoys: Plot

 During the night, Shi Gu leaves the raft after spotting a fire on shore.
 When Pan and Zhao find him, he has entered a labor camp and is nursing former district director Xu back to health.
 We learn that each of these men knew Xu before the cultural revolution as a good man, who worked and had fun with the people he led.
 They decide to take him with them, as he has obviously been sent to the camp to die.
 A short while later, they leave him with some hill folk, saying that they will return.

 The next day, they spot a woman on a hill above the river, and Shi Gu recognizes her as Gaixiu, his beloved.
-He carries her from the shore to the raft, and they hide her from two mean who are searching for her.
+He carries her from the shore to the raft, and they hide her from two men who are searching for her.
 She tells them that she has run away from her forced marriage, and Pan insists that she remain on the raft with them.

 They arrive in a town, which we recognize as the town where Pan and Wu Aihua fell in love 30 years ago.
 Pan and Zhao go into town to buy supplies, leaving Shi Gu and Gaixiu concealed on the raft.
 Pan tells Zhao about seeing Wu Aihua after he did not return to her—he explains that she, too, knew District Director Xu and has a husband and child.
 Zhao says he should have talked to her and Pan explains that knowing that she was happy was enough for him.
 They purchase ginseng root at a high price to cure Xu, and learn that all shops will soon be closing because everyone must attend a patriotic opera.
 Pan goes into a restaurant and orders two bowls of noodles, but Zhao says he doesn't want any and prefers to save his money.
 As Pan is finishing the first bowl, a beggar approaches and asks for a mouthful of soup.
 Looking up, he recognizes her as Wu Aihua.
 She initially sits down, but then tearfully takes the soup and runs out of the restaurant.
 Pan follows her to the water's edge, where she had promised to wait for him, and she explains that her husband and son are dead, and she has nothing.
 Pan gives her the rest of his money and she tells him that he is a good man, and he asks her to take the ginseng to Xu.
 Zhao approaches and they return to the raft and Wu Aihua leaves.